d-dantte/Axis.Ion/BinarySpec.md

 ### Custom-Metadata
 - null: `[..1.-0101]`
+- regular float: `[....-0101]`
+- nan: `[.1..-0101]`
+- pinf: `[1...-0101]`
+- ninf: `[11..-0101]`

 ### Description
 As with [decimal](#Ion-Decimal) above, floats have a fixed-sized, striaghtfowrard representation in binary.
 Floats need total of 9 bytes: 1 for type-metadata, 8 for float data.
+For the values - `nan`, `positive-infinity`, `negative-infinity`, the following conventions are used to store them within the custom-metadata:
+1. (00) - represents a regular float, meaning all 9 bytes are used for storage.
+2. (01) - represents a "nan" value.
+In this state, Only the metadata byte is used.
+3. (10) - represents a "positive infinity" value.
+Same as above: only the metadata is used.
+4. (11) - represents a "negative infinity" value.
+Same as above applies.

 ## Ion-Timestamp